jaskfla/jaskfla/README.md

 ***

-My presence on GitHub is… quiet.
+My public presence on GitHub is… quiet.
 (Part of this comes down to GitHub’s [questionable ML model training practices](https://llmlitigation.com).)

 Several of my projects are rooted in academic assignments, which I can’t share publicly without substantial modification.
 I’m also somewhat of a type enthusiast, so side projects of mine often involve using font files which I have only licensed for personal use.